Haron Shakava

-Haron Shakava (born 26 November 1993) is a Kenyan professional footballer who plays for Nkana FC in the Zambia Super League and the Kenya national team as a defender.
+Harun Shakava (born 26 November 1992) is a Kenyan professional footballer who plays as a centre-back.
+He has represented the Kenya national football team and is best known for his spells with Gor Mahia, where he served as club captain.

+Club career

+Shakava began his senior career with Kakamega Homeboyz before joining Gor Mahia in 2014.
+He became a prominent member of the club's defence and later served as captain.

+In 2019, Shakava left Gor Mahia to join Zambian club Nkana.
+He later returned to Gor Mahia and was named club captain.

+In February 2022, Shakava left Gor Mahia and joined Kenya Police.

+During the 2023–24 season, he joined Nzoia Sugar on loan from Kenya Police.

+In October 2024, Shakava joined FKF Division Two side Embakasi All Stars.

 International career

-Shakava made his debut for Kenya national team on 4 July 2015, in a second leg match of the 2016 African Nations Championship qualification against Ethiopia.
-The match ended with a 0–0 draw, and Kenya was eliminated in the preliminary round because of losing the first leg 2–0.
+Shakava made his debut for the Kenya national team on 4 July 2015, in a second-leg match of the 2016 African Nations Championship qualification against Ethiopia.
+The match ended in a 0–0 draw, with Kenya being eliminated after losing the first leg 2–0.

-On 7 October 2015, Shakava scored a goal for Kenya in a 5–2 win against Mauritius in the first round of the 2018 FIFA World Cup qualification.
+On 7 October 2015, Shakava scored for Kenya in a 5–2 victory against Mauritius in the first round of 2018 FIFA World Cup qualification.

 International goals

 Scores and results list Kenya's goal tally first.